Alluxio/alluxio/docs/en/Running-Hive-with-Alluxio.md

 #### Hive CLI examples for New External Table

-Make the same setup as previous example, then create a new external table:
+Make the same setup as the previous example, and create a new external table:

 ```
 hive> CREATE EXTERNAL TABLE u_user (